-Dr. Hedrick is currently researching Adverse Childhood Experiences (ACEs) scores in nursing students.
+Hedrick is currently leading a team of faculty who are researching Adverse Childhood Experiences (ACEs) scores and depression, anxiety and stress in undergraduate nursing students.
 Other recent research includes “Exploring the Effects of a Mentored ‘Nursing Research Clinical Scholar Program’ on Knowledge and Attitudes about Nursing Research” in 2015, and co-authoring “The Experience Of Living With Peripheral Neuropathy (PN) After Organ Transplantation” in 2012.
 In 2015, she presented a poster at the 14th International Meeting on Simulation in Healthcare entitled “Simulation and Technology Integration to Improve Clinical Outcomes.”

 BSN – University of Iowa, 1979

 MSN – University of Missouri-Kansas City, 1992

 PhD – Nursing – University of Missouri-Kansas City, 2003

 Registered Nurse – Missouri Division of Professional Registration, Current